-If you want to give me feedback on the episode, ask questions or suggest potential guests, feel free to do so through LinkedIn or by email: [email protected]
+If you want to give me feedback on the episode or suggest potential guests, you can contact me over LinkedIn or via email at [email protected]

-And if you liked the episode, don’t hesitate to share it, subscribe to the podcast, leave a positive review on streaming platforms and follow our activities on LinkedIn, Instagram, Twitter as well as on our website!
+If you liked the episode, please share it, subscribe to the podcast, and leave a 5-star review on streaming platforms! 🙏

 There’s now a bi-monthly newsletter around the podcast where you will be informed of the latest episodes and kept up to date on the latest medical tech progress, simply subscribe here!

 And don’t forget to follow our activities on LinkedIn and our website!